anvk/redux-create-actiontype/README.md

 */
 ```

-Set non-uppercase prefixes with /
+(support for another style) Set a lower-case prefix with / as a separator

 ```js
 const types = createActionTypes({